PostHog/posthog.com/contents/blog/2022-review.md

 ### Tim and I wound up in the wrong roles, but we spotted this and fixed them

 Tim and I realized we were managing the wrong teams because the game had changed.
-I was good at early sales, but he's the right person to help us scale things there.
+I was good at early sales, but we've moved on from that and now he's the right person to help us scale things there.

-Likewise in product, we want to go from good to great and that'll take more design skill which I can help with.
-We swapped a bunch of priorities around with each other, and - so far - it feels much better.
+Likewise in product, we want to go from good to great and that'll take more design attention which I can help with.

+Tim and I therefore swapped a bunch of priorities around with each other, and - so far - it feels much better.

-There are two reasons we spotted this - (1) feedback from our teams and (2) a love / tradition of going for "salt of the earth curries".
+There are two reasons we spotted this - the combination of (1) feedback from our teams and (2) a love / tradition of going for "salt of the earth curries".

-We do [360 feedback dinners](../handbook/people/feedback) at offsites, but this feedback came from asking these questions about each other on the exec team in our 1:1s:
+We regularly do [360 feedback dinners](../handbook/people/feedback) at offsites, but this feedback came from asking these questions about each other on the exec team in our 1:1s, randomly:

 * What do I do that you experience as world-class?
 * What do I do where I appear to be experiencing fun, peace or joy (if different from above)